yaninyzwitty/hyperpb-go/HACKING.md

 store the length of the varint anymore past this point.

-This step only needs to be performed once per record, and the resulting partially decoded value is cached to compare against the `parserF`.tag values in the next phase.
+This step only needs to be performed once per record, and the resulting partially decoded value is cached to compare against the `fieldTag` values in the next phase.
 The interpreter only jumps to this block when it is ready to start parsing a new record.